 Examine the text and write down what you notice.

-What jumps out to you in the passage?
+What jumps out at you in the passage?

 Who is it written by?
 Who is it written to?

 What is one thing you didn’t notice before?